Aldin322/Yasinusta/readme.txt

 Before the helper sends the challenge it also pings ``/api/account`` to learn your bot's exact user ID, guaranteeing that the board stream can always tell whether you're playing as White or Black and preventing the "my color is unknown so I never move" failure mode.
+If that profile lookup fails (for example because your token lacks the ``account:read`` scope), the helper simply logs a warning and falls back to inferring the color from the first board update, so the challenge still gets sent instead of aborting before the match even begins.
 If Lichess rejects the challenge, the CLI now prints the exact error reported by the API instead of crashing with a ``KeyError``, and it understands both of the slightly different JSON shapes that the challenge endpoint can return.
 After a